 Targeted Brownfields Assessments

 EPA provides environmental assessment services free of charge to communities through the Targeted Brownfields Assessment (TBA) program.
 Services typically include Phase I and II assessments and cleanup planning.
-To request a TBA, please complete and submit the short application form.
-Get started with a TBA!
+TBA applications can be sumbitted anytime throughout the year.
+Get started with a TBA.

 Western Brownfields Wire